ai-se/ai-se.github.io/index.md

   alleviate development costs and the development effort associated with AI tools.

-So iSERL explores AI for SE applications as well as
+So researchers at RAISE apply AI to SE applications )as well as applying SE to AI).
-SE for AI applications.

 + Meet [our people](people);